RobertoFreireFerrazPassos/challenge_MicroService_Async/README.md

 1 - Create more tests with mocks

-2 - For update or insert in Cache and Database, add roll back logic if either one fails

-3 - Add Fluent validation
+2 - Add Fluent validation

 ## Notes